-Find Out Who Qualifies for Medicare
+Find Out Who Can Qualify for Medicare

 Medicare eligibility is based on several factors.
-Medicare benefits eligibility is only available for senior citizens who meet the minimum age requirement, although there are a couple of exceptions to this rule.
+Medicare benefits eligibility is usually only available for senior citizens who meet the minimum age requirement, although there are a couple of exceptions to this rule.
 You must understand what qualifications you need to meet to get Medicaid given that some older residents who do not meet Medicaid’s minimum age requirement may still be able to apply.
-Younger people who have a certifiable disability and are already getting disability benefits from the Social Security Administration (SSA) can qualify for Medicare coverage after collecting disability benefits for a specific period.
+Younger people who have a certifiable qualifying disability and are already getting disability benefits from the Social Security Administration (SSA) may qualify for Medicare coverage after collecting disability benefits for a specific period.
 Younger people can also be considered eligible for Medicare if they have Lou Gehrig’s Disease or End-Stage Renal Disease, which is permanent kidney failure that needs either dialysis or a kidney transplant.

 Other Medicare requirements include living in the United States or one of its territories.
 Even though you can qualify for Medicare coverage and live out of the country, you have to contact a U.S. Consular office to apply.
 The program will not pay for services if you are not legally present in the country or a U.S. territory, even if you meet the Medicare benefits eligibility to apply.
 Also, you may not be able to apply for Medicare Part B if you live outside the 50 states.

-Apart from meeting Medicare eligibility for enrollment, you should see if you qualify for premium-free coverage.
+Apart from meeting Medicare eligibility for enrollment, you should see if you may qualify for premium-free coverage.
 Knowing who is eligible for Medicare for free is beneficial for those on a fixed income and in need of medical coverage.
-Seniors may qualify for Medicare Part A premium-free if they get or are eligible to get certain benefits from the SSA of Railroad Retirement Board.
+Seniors may qualify for Medicare Part A premium-free if they get or are eligible to get certain benefits from the SSA or Railroad Retirement Board.
 Former Medicare-covered government employees and their spouses can also be eligible for premium-free coverage.
-However, most applicants are eligible for Medicare Part A premium-free because either they or their spouse have earned enough work credits from paying Medicare taxes while they were employed.
+However, most applicants who are eligible for Medicare Part A premium-free are eligible because either they or their spouse have earned enough work credits from paying Medicare taxes while they were employed.